amarkle79/CleaningDataAssignment4/CodeBook.md

 mean(): Mean value
 std(): Standard deviation

-Further, these values were averaged over all observations within each subject/activity pair, and the results are found in “summaryData.csv”
+Further, these values were averaged over all observations within each subject (numbered 1-30) / activity (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) pair, and the results are found in “summaryData.csv”